 A second situation in which a provider might use a prohibited procedure is when a person continues to engage in interfering behavior beyond the 11-month phase-out period.
-If the person displays behavior that could cause serious harm and the care team determines a prohibited procedure may be necessary to safeguard the person and others, the commissioner may grant approval for a limited time while the care team develops effective positive support strategies to phase out the procedure.
+If the person displays self-injurious behavior that could cause serious harm and the care team determines a prohibited procedure is necessary to safeguard the person and others, the commissioner may grant approval for a limited time while the care team develops effective positive support strategies to phase out the procedure.
 For these situations, the commissioner established the Interim Review Panel to review and grant approval for the emergency use of procedures (procedures are defined in Minn.
 Stat.
 245D.06, subd.
 5).
 The Interim Review Panel started reviewing and denying or approving requests in late 2014.

 In February 2017, the Interim Review Panel transitioned to the External Program Review Committee.
 The functions of the External Program Review Committee continue to include those outlined in the Interim Review Panel process.
-Additionally, the committee reviews Behavior Intervention Reporting Forms for all emergency use of manual restraints, evaluates provider responses following the emergency use of manual restraints and assesses the competency of qualified professionals who develop and implement Positive Support Transition Plans.
+Additionally, the committee has the option to make recommendations to the commissioner about policy changes related to the requirements of Minn.
+R. 9544, reviews Behavior Intervention Reporting Forms for the emergency use of manual restraints, evaluates provider responses following the emergency use of manual restraints and assesses the competency of qualified professionals who develop and implement Positive Support Transition Plans.